nautechsystems/nautilus_trader/docs/source/user_guide/framework.rst

 The package offers a framework comprising of an extensive assortment of modular components, which can be arranged into a complete trading platform and system.

-The platform is structured around a simple ports and adaptors style architecture, allowing pluggable implementations of key components with a feature rich yet straight forward API. `Domain Driven Design` (DDD) and message passing have been central philosophies in the design.
+The platform is structured around a simple ports and adapters style architecture, allowing pluggable implementations of key components with a feature rich yet straight forward API. `Domain Driven Design` (DDD) and message passing have been central philosophies in the design.